Jags96/dummy/README.md

 # dummy
 dummy repository to play around
-This something out of ordinary.....its extra ordinary!
+This is something out of ordinary.....its extra ordinary!